| | |

 Mountain Biking the Newberry Crater Rim Trail in Oregon

-Looking for a beautiful, long backcountry ride near Bend, Oregon?
+Looking for a stunning backcountry ride near Bend, Oregon?
 The Newberry Crater Rim Trail is your answer.
-This 22-mile loop circumnavigates the rim of Newberry Volcano and offers stunning views down over the two lakes in its caldera: Paulina Lake and East Lake.
+This 22-mile loop circumnavigates the rim of Newberry Volcano and offers incredible views down over the two lakes in its caldera: Paulina Lake and East Lake.

 This ride is one of my favorites in Oregon and should definitely be on your ride-it list if you enjoy big backcountry rides!